 Unique Challenges Recovering Addicts Face After the Holidays AND a Pandemic

 The holidays are challenging enough for recovering addicts without the added stress of the COVID-19 pandemic piled on to the heap of worry and stress.
-We have all had our ups and downs in 2020, but these translate into possible relapse for recovering addicts.
+We have all had our ups and downs this past year, but these translate into possible relapse for recovering addicts.
 Add holiday stress (or any other stress) to the mix and we find any recovering addict in a fragile position.
 Recovering addicts and their families should be alert to circumstances that could contribute to relapse and work together to create a happy and sober new year for all.

 Challenges Recovering Addicts Face During and After the Holidays

 There are challenges and liabilities any recovering addict faces.
 These can be augmented during the holidays, with the emotional effects remaining after the holidays are over.
 The help of family and friends will be needed.
 Here are some tips on how to navigate possible pitfalls.

 - Schedules.
 Anyone in recovery from drugs or alcohol can find stability with daily routines.
 A schedule provides structure, accountability and predictability.
 When holidays or any new change comes around, life gets busier and routines are easily broken.
 A smart way to avoid disruption is to include special events on the recovering addict’s schedule, without removing everything else.
 Activities like shopping and family get-togethers should be predicted on the schedule.
 The recovering addict should continue to make time for daily activities such as exercise, recreation and spending time with a supportive family member or loved one.